 If you are interested in a personalized tour of the Camino or wish to have your own private group, we are happy to try to accommodate you on dates when we are not conducting regularly scheduled tours.
 Please contact us for more information.

 The tour cost is payable in U.S. dollars.
 We accept personal checks, bank checks, electronic bank transfer or payment by credit card via PayPal (a surcharge is added for PayPal payments).
-Please contact us for further payment information or information about how to pay in euros.
 You can find our contact information at the bottom of every page.

 Reservation confirmation and trip packet